TDG-Platform/docs/DG_DSM_MVP_ver1.md

 -----------------|:---------------:|------------------|--------
 data             |      YES    |  directory           | S3 directory location of output data.

 Below are the expected contents of the `data directory` for the final `dsm_sweep` Task product.
 The dsm.tif is the final corrected tif output; ?????
+There will only be a 'Statistics.txt` file if you have provided a truth dataset.

 ```